Optimal Bayesian design for model discrimination via classification: Introduction

 Fully Bayesian experimental design provides a consistent framework to handle parameter and model uncertainty when planning the experiment \citep{ChalonerVerdinelli,ryan_drovandi_mcgree_pettitt_2015}.
 For model discrimination, the most popular design criterion is the mutual information between the model indicator and the data, which is measured by the Kullback-Leibler divergence between the joint and marginal distributions of those two random variables \citep[see][]{BoxHill1967}.
 This criterion requires the computation of the evidence of each model for many potential observations, so its use has been confined to a limited set of applications such as simple models with conjugate priors \citep{ng_chick_2004}, cases where numerical quadrature is feasible \citep{cavagnaro_myung_pitt_kujala_2010}, or sequential design settings \citep*{drovandi_mcgree_pettitt_2014}. \citet*{Overstall2018} employ normal-based approximations to find optimal designs for several criteria including mutual information and misclassification error.
 For the case of intractable likelihoods, \citet*{Dehideniya2018} use approximate Bayesian computation (ABC) to estimate these criteria.
 The ABC approach only requires the ability to simulate from all the candidate models.
 However, their approach is simulation- and memory-intensive and is thus limited to low-dimensional designs. \citet{Overstall2019} propose an approach based on auxiliary models, whereas \citet{Dehideniya2018synth} employ synthetic likelihoods.
-An extension of \citet{Overstall2018} for models with intractable likelihoods is developed by \citet*{Dehideniya2019}.
+An extension of \citet{Overstall2018} for models with intractable likelihoods is developed by \citet*{Dehideniya2019}. \citet{kleinegesse2019} develop a design approach based on likelihood-free inference by ratio estimation \citep[see][]{thomas2022}, which is suitable for the commonly used mutual information-based design criteria, with an extension to sequential designs in \citet*{kleinegesse2020}.
+Another approach for mutual information-based criteria which can also be applied to intractable likelihood models is presented by \citet{foster2019}, who use amortised variational inference to find an approximation to the posterior distribution that is part of the criterion.